U.S. Route 80 in Arizona: Phoenix to Tucson

-Passing through downtown Phoenix on Van Buren Street, US 60/US 70/US 80/US 89 turned southwest where the Phoenix Zoo is today, arriving at an interchange with Washington Street (now Center Parkway).
+Passing through downtown Phoenix on Van Buren Street, US 60/US 70/US 80/US 89 turned southeast where the Phoenix Zoo is today, arriving at an interchange with Washington Street (now Center Parkway).
 Washington Street was an unsigned bannered route of US 80 known as US 80 Alternate.
 South of the intersection, the highways used the 1931 Mill Avenue Bridge to cross the Salt River into downtown Tempe.
 At 13th Street, the four highways curved east, passing the Arizona State University main campus onto Apache Boulevard.
 Apache Boulevard becomes Main Street through downtown Mesa.
 This was where the quartet of U.S. Highways met SR 87.
 In 1951, the junction with Main Street and SR 87 was the northern terminus of the latter highway.

 US 60/US 70/US 80/US 89 continued east across the Pinal County line onto the beginning of the Apache Trail into Apache Junction.
 Apache Trail split from the old highway, becoming SR 88 as it headed to Tortilla Flat.
 From the junction with SR 88, US 60/US 70/US 80/US 89 angled southeast down Old West Highway and continued straight from Goldfield Road, becoming present day US 60.
 The highways continued down the modern US 60 past present day Gold Canyon to Florence Junction.
 US 60/US 70/US 80/US 89 diverged from present day US 60 north of the current diamond interchange with SR 79 (Exit 212), taking El Camino Viejo east to an at-grade intersection with SR 79.
 At this intersection, US 60 and US 70 diverged from US 80 and US 89.
 Running concurrently, US 60 and US 70 continued east on El Camino Viejo and present-day US 60 towards Superior and Globe.
 US 80 and US 89 took SR 79 south, crossing the Gila River a second time, into Florence.

 In Florence, US 80 and US 89 split from SR 79 at the state prison, going west on Ruggles Street, then south on Main Street through downtown.
 The junction with Main Street (SR 79 Business) and SR 287 on the south side of town served as the eastern terminus of SR 287 in 1951.
 From here, US 80 and US 89 went southeast on SR 79 Business, returning to SR 79.
 Just south of Florence on the side of the highway is a roadside memorial to cowboy western actor Tom Mix.
 It was not far from this position in 1940 that Mix was killed when his car slid off US 80/US 89 into a small wash.
 US 80/US 89 continued south to Arizona at the southern terminus of SR 77.